dddrrreee/cs140e-25win/labs/13-pinned-vm/README.md

 Next week will do two more
 advanced VM labs:
-   1. Tuesday: writing the assembly code needed to switch address spaces, handle mapping modifications, etc. (This is some of the most tricky code that exists: we xeroxed the relavant chunk of the manual, please read it several times!)
+   1. Next Thursday: writing the assembly code needed to switch address spaces, handle mapping modifications, etc. (This is some of the most tricky code that exists: we xeroxed the relavant chunk of the manual, please read it several times!)